denis-migdal/SBrython/README.md

 ## SBrython

-SBrython enables to execute Python codes in the Browser, by efficiently converting them into JavaScript, TypeScript, or WASM.
+SBrython enables to execute Python codes in the Browser by efficiently converting them into JavaScript, TypeScript, or WASM.
+The conversion can either be made on the browser, or ahead of time.

-SBrython perfectly integrates with existing Python and Web development tools.
-SBrython enables you to easily interact with existing JavaScript/TypeScript codes/libraries, as well as with the browser APIs.
+SBrython perfectly integrates with existing Python and Web development tools, and enables you to easily interact with existing JavaScript/TypeScript codes/libraries, as well as with the browser APIs.

-SBrython also offers several options to tweak the generation of JavaScript/TypeScript/WASM to better match your needs :
+SBrython also offers several options to tweak the generation of JavaScript/TypeScript/WASM to better match your needs:
 - `compat`: compatibility level with the Python standard:
-   - `NONE`: generate clean and fastest JS/TS code, doesn't require a runtime library.
+   - `NONE`: generate clean and fastest JS/TS code, doesn't require a runtime library (_default_).
    - `PERF`: generate unclean and fast JS/TS code, requires a small runtime library.
-   - `FULL`: fully compliant with the Python standard.
+   - `FULL`: fully compliant with the Python standard (**not implemented yet**).
-- TODO: output options
-- TODO: AOT/JIT
-- TODO: production/dev mode
+- `export`:
+    - `NONE`: can't import/export symbols (_default_).
+    - `ES6`: produce ES6 modules (recommanded for AoT conversion).
+    - `SBRY`: produce SBrython modules (recommanded for conversions in the Browser).
+    - `GLOBAL` : store exported symbols in `__SBRY_LAST_EXPORTED__`.
+- `mode`: for development purposes.
+   - `dev`: performs some checks, keeps some debug informations (_default_).
+   - `prod`: intended for production code.
+   - `test`: like the `prod` mode, but asserts are kept.

 ⚠ SBrython is still in alpha version, lot of features aren't available yet.

 ### Conversion

-TODO: intro + in browser + API
+#### Browser

+#### API

 #### CLI